DigDeScript/sfx-catalog/README.md

 # SFX Catalog

-Sound-effects library software for Windows by DigDeScript.
+Sound-effects library software for Windows and Linux by DigDeScript.
+A macOS version is planned.

 This repository contains product information, screenshots and packaged releases.
 It does not contain the proprietary SFX Catalog application source code.